Study Partners Employment

 STEP 5: AU PAYROLL REQUIREMENT

-If and when a student is hired by Study Partners they will then need to follow-up with Ms. Sandy Baker, Academic Support Administrative Associate (firstname.lastname@example.org), 0176A RBD Library, Academic Support Suite), to set up an in person meeting to complete the necessary paperwork allowing them to be placed on Auburn University’s payroll.
-All employees are required by law to bring an ORIGINAL Social Security card, and current Driver’s License OR Passport to their meeting.
+If and when a student is hired by Study Partners they will then need to follow-up with Ms. Sandy Mason, Academic Support Administrative Associate (email@example.com), 0176A RBD Library, Academic Support Suite), to set up an in person meeting to complete the necessary paperwork allowing them to be placed on Auburn University’s payroll.
+All employees are required by law to bring an ORIGINAL Social Security card OR current Passport, and a current Driver’s License OR other form of picture ID (other than their AU Tigercard) to their meeting.
 AU Payroll paperwork is easily completed in approximately 15 minutes.
 For direct deposit purposes, each new employee is required to enter their personal bank info into Tiger i.

 STEP 6: STUDY PARTNERS HOURLY WAGE